 Because every piece of added or removed rock has an effect on the flow, Whinnery had to be innovative.
 “We couldn’t use a breaker attachment to crack and reset the rocks because the expansion grout creates small fractures within the rock that would shatter by the force of the breaker,” says Whinnery.
 The solution, as explained by Werner, was thanks to Stan Whinnery, who came up with the idea to use a rocksaw to score the rock, followed by a hydraulic hammer fitted on a skid steer, for a clean finish without shattering or cracking the bedrock.

 To meet the demands of the site, Whinnery Construction and S2O Design turned to Volvo Construction Equipment for productive and versatile machines.
-The equipment spans the size classes, including L250H wheel loaders, EC160, EC250 and the latest EC300E excavators, and A30C and A35G articulated haulers.
+The equipment spans the size classes, including L250H front end loaders, EC160, EC250 and the latest EC300E excavators, and A30C and A35G articulated trucks.

 The larger excavators (EC250D and EC300E) are specified with the proportional two- pump flow, offering greater control for precise and fast operations.
 Other features work to ensure the work is carried out quickly and efficiently.